TurtleEngr/gitproj/doc/user-doc/git-proj.md

     select the action. -n will just display what would be done.

-    If there is a -d option, that will be removed and the -n option will be added. -d could be very distructive, so it needs to be run interactively.
+    If there is a -d option, that will be removed and the -n option will be added. -d could be very destructive, so it needs to be run interactively.

 - **-y|-n**